NyxCipher/SubversionOS/README.md

 SubversionOS™ - The Enigma That Hosts The Magick Ov Maelstrom-Messaging™

 # Goal:
-To Build An Off-OS Quazi-SMS-Encryption System for Secure-End-To-End Encrypted Messaging Over Local TCP/IP Sockets Through Data-Packets
+To Build An Off-OS SMS-Encryption System for Secure-End-To-End Encrypted Messaging Over Local TCP/IP Sockets Through Data-Packets

 # Step One:
 Ascertain Plausability Of The 7-Steps* Of Execution Needed for ( 72424-42427 )